 The founders have personally invested in the new venture, the team remains the same and we’ll continue to work on our great products and provide great service.

 But the really exciting thing is the potential for what the three companies can achieve together.
-Xpenditure’s growth to date has already been significant, but this partnership will mean our growth is supercharged.
+Rydoo’s growth to date has already been significant, but this partnership will mean our growth is supercharged.
 We will be scaling our team all over the world to build an even more phenomenal end-to-end product, with extraordinary customer support for our customers both now and in the future.

 Why we didn’t raise a Series B